Spatial entanglement between two quantum walkers with exchange symmetric coins: Our settings and results

 The walkers' state corresponding to $\hat{M}_{+}$ is anti-symmetric while $\hat{M}_{-}$ is symmetric as expected.
-Figure \ref{fig1}(c) shows that the entanglement dynamics is constant for $\hat{M}_{+}$ post-selection.
-But the entanglement dynamics of $\hat{M}_{-}$ post-selection is oscillating as shown in Fig.~\ref{fig1}(d).
+Figure \ref{fig1}(c) shows that the entanglement dynamics is constant for $\hat{M}_{+}$ post-selection, while the entanglement dynamics of $\hat{M}_{-}$ post-selection is underdamping as shown in Fig.\,\ref{fig1}(d) with an asymptotic value of $0.8143$.
+This result shows that symmetry alone does not guarantee the undamping behaviour.
+From observation of the previous results, it is clear that, rather than only require that the final coin states possess some certain symmetries, the condition should actually be that the final states of the walkers are anti-symmetric.
+In other words, the symmetries of the initial and the final coin states must be opposite.
+We will proceed further to check the validity of this claim by changing the symmetry of the initial coin state.